December 15, 2020

 Fractional micro-needling, such as the Dermapen, works to tighten, lift and rejuvenate the skin.
 Micro-needling or collagen induction therapy uses needles to pierce the skin in a controlled and precise pattern.
 Micro-needling is safe on any skin type, has short treatment time and minimal discomfort with minimal downtime.
 It’s effective in reducing fine lines, wrinkles, stretch marks, surgical and acne scars.
 Multiple treatments are performed for maximum results.

 Generally reserved for deeper wrinkles, creases, and scars, ablative lasers literally remove damaged upper layers of skin, allowing fresh layers to emerge.
 The most commonly used systems are the carbon dioxide (CO2) laser, also known as CO2 fractional laser treatment, and the Erbium: YAG laser.
 Brief, high-intensity emissions of light from the laser remove layers of damaged or wrinkled skin at precisely controlled levels of penetration.
 Multiple treatments are usually performed for desired results.
 Many choose this procedure because of the fact that it’s low cost, non-invasive, and there is little to no downtime.
 Head to our laser treatments page for a full list of laser treatments.

 Connect with Integrated Dermatology of Reno

-To help decide which facial resurfacing procedure will be best for you and your concerns, please call today and book a complimentary consultation.
-If you still have questions about what we do here at Integrated Dermatology of Reno, head to our treatments page for a full list of all our general services.
+To help decide which facial resurfacing procedure will be best for you and your concerns, please call (775) 829-1212 to book a complimentary consultation.
+If you still have questions about what we do here at Integrated Dermatology of Reno, check out the treatments we provide.